JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-This plot suggests that c2 is swapped with b1 based on the correlation observed.
+This plot suggests that c2 is swapped with b1 based on the correlation (or lack there of) observed.

 ii.
 A heatmap of the first 100 genes: